mikemac1/portfolio/README.md

 Number and name of feature: 3.
 Projects Section Estimate of time needed to complete: 2 hours
 Start time: 12:21pm
-Finish time: 1:53 pm
+Finish time: 1:53pm
 Actual time needed to complete: 1 hour 32 minutes

-Number and name of feature:
-Estimate of time needed to complete:  minutes
+Number and name of feature: 4.
+Skills and Experience Sections Estimate of time needed to complete:  2 hours
-Start time: pm
+Start time: 2:01pm
-Finish time: pm
+Finish time: 2:32pm
-Actual time needed to complete:
+Actual time needed to complete: 31 minutes

-Number and name of feature:
+Number and name of feature: 5.
+Personalize
 Estimate of time needed to complete:  minutes
 Start time: pm
 Finish time: pm